SriVidyaKotamarthi/SriVidyaKotamarthi/README.md

 - **Top 5 Winner**: Google Gen AI Exchange Hackathon (2024) – Recognized for building a multi-agent Generative AI framework to solve enterprise challenges using LLMs.
 - **Kaizen Champion Award**: For developing the **AI-Based Resume Matcher Kaizen (2024)**, improving candidate matching accuracy by 20%.
 - **SWAYAM Certification**: Successfully completed the **Effective Business Communication** course offered by **IIM Bangalore** with a consolidated score of **84.9%** (January 2024 Semester).
-- **Departmental Bronze Award**: Recognized for unwavering commitment, analytical skills, and inspirational leadership.
+- **Departmental Appreciation**: Recognized for unwavering commitment, analytical skills, and inspirational leadership.
   - *Manager's Feedback*:
     > "Srividya, thank you for the amazing commitment at work.
 You lead from the front, take problems head-on, and don't hesitate to challenge yourself and others.
 Your superb analytical skills, passion, and dedication are an inspiration to many around you."
 - **Departmental Bronze Award**: For exceptional performance in driving data initiatives and overcoming challenges with focus and dedication.